 at will, but the failure to identify a compelling reason opens the employer up to a variety of civil rights claims.

-Government employement is a totally different story.
-Most government employees - including most government employees in Mississippi - have a right to due process, and can only be fired
+Government employment is a totally different story.
+Most government employees - including most state and local employees - have a right to due process, and can only be fired

 for cause.
-Indeed, for state-level personnel, the legislature created a
+For example, in Mississippi the legislature created a

 Statewide Personnel System which protects